jatin-12-2002/Automated_MCQ_Generator/README.md

 ## Installation

-To set up the Information Retrieval System ChatBot locally, follow these steps:
+To set up the Automated MCQ Generator locally, follow these steps:

 ### Step-1: Clone the repository to your local machine:
 ```bash